m. Provision, contingent liabilities and contingent assets:

 Level 2

 The fair value of financial instruments not actively traded in an active market is determined using valuation techniques which maximize the use of observable market data and rely as little as possible on entity specific estimates.
-If the significant inputs required to fair value an instrument are observable, the instrument is included in level 2.
+If all the significant inputs required to fair value an instrument are observable, the instrument is included in level 2.

 Level 3